School Trust Lands - Projects

 Land appraisal

-The DNR has completed a land appraisal to determine the market value of approximately 80,000 acres of state school trust lands within the BWCAW, as well as the land's overall valuation, which considers the location, size, and environment.
-Now that the appraisal and valuation are finished, the DNR is working with OSTL and Minnesota’s Attorney General's Office to remove the school trust land designation from state lands within the BWCAW.
+The DNR appraised the 80,000 acres of school trust lands within the BWCAW to determine the market value.
+Now that the appraisal is complete, the DNR is working with OSTL and Minnesota’s Attorney General's Office to remove the school trust land designation from state lands within the BWCAW.
 To comply with Minnesota law, the DNR will convert approximately 80,000 acres of school trust land into acquired lands through a legal process called condemnation.
-Once the condemnation is complete, the DNR then has the legal authority to sell the condemned acres to the U.S. Forest Service.
-The land transaction between the state and the U.S. Forest Service is anticipated to be completed in 2027.
+Once the condemnation is complete, the DNR then has the legal authority to transfer the condemned acres to the U.S. Forest Service.
+The U.S. Forest Service will pay the appraised value for the transferred lands.
+The funds from the sale would compensate the PSF, and the interest and dividends from the PSF support K-12 public education and provide funds that are distributed to every public school district within the state.

 EIS cancellation notice